awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 `InstanceProfile` \(**Optional**, `String`\)
 Specifies an instance profile to override the default instance role or instance profile for the Slurm queue\.
 You cannot specify both `InstanceProfile` and `InstanceRole`\.
 The format is `arn:${Partition}:iam::${Account}:instance-profile/${InstanceProfileName}`\.
-If this is specified, the `S3Access` and `AdditionalIamPolicies` settings are ignored\.
-We recommend that you use `AdditionalIamPolicies` because features added to AWS ParallelCluster often require new permissions\.
+If this is specified, the `S3Access` and `AdditionalIamPolicies` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `InstanceRole` \(**Optional**, `String`\)
 Specifies an instance role to override the default instance role or instance profile for the Slurm queue\.
 You cannot specify both `InstanceProfile` and `InstanceRole`\.
 The format is `arn:${Partition}:iam::${Account}:role/${RoleName}`\.
-If this is specified, the `S3Access` and `AdditionalIamPolicies` settings are ignored\.
-We recommend that you use `AdditionalIamPolicies` because features added to AWS ParallelCluster often require new permissions\.
+If this is specified, the `S3Access` and `AdditionalIamPolicies` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.
 [Update policy: This setting can be changed during an update.](using-pcluster-update-cluster-v3.md#update-policy-setting-supported-v3)

 `S3Access` \(**Optional**\)
 Specifies a bucket for the Slurm queue\.
 This is used to generate policies to grant the specified access to the bucket in the Slurm queue\.
+If this is specified, the `InstanceProfile` and `InstanceRole` settings can't be specified\.
+We recommend that you specify one or both of the `S3Access` and `AdditionalIamPolicies` settings because features added to AWS ParallelCluster often require new permissions\.

 ```
 S3Access: